druidfi/stonehenge/README.md

 # Stonehenge

 > [!NOTE]
-> Note: New 5.x version is available!
->
-> Switching to 5.x version of Stonehenge with:
+> New 5.x version is available!
+Switch to 5.x version of Stonehenge with:
 >
 > ```console
 > git pull